 Registered Staff Hours

 While we graded this facility incredibly poorly overall, it received a fairly respectable inspection report this year.
-As a result, it received a decent grade in that category with a score of C. We would argue that one of the most critical factors in evaluating an inspection report is deficiencies.
+As a result, it received a decent grade in that category with a score of B-.
+We would argue that one of the most critical factors in evaluating an inspection report is deficiencies.
 In this regard, we especially focus on the severity of those deficiencies.
-This place was assessed 4 deficiencies on its inspection report, but we were relieved to find that none were in categories G through L. This tells you that it dodged the more ominous categories of deficiencies.
-Unfortunately, we also need to draw your attention to the fact that this facility received significant government fines in recent years.
+This place was assessed 4 deficiencies on its inspection report, but none were considered to be major deficiencies.
+This tells you that CMS didn't consider any of these deficiencies to cause an imminent threat to patient health or safety.
+A few minor deficiencies are not necessarily the end of the world.

 Short-term Care Quality

-Sadly, we gave this facility an F for its short-term care grade.
-In the area of short-term care, we seek to assess measures of a nursing home's rehabilitation services.
-We analyze a facility's skilled nursing services, including the ones performed by registered nurses and physical and occupational therapists.
-Considering its poor score in this area, we were not stunned to discover that this facility provides significantly fewer registered nurse and physical therapist hours per patient than most other facilities.
-The final metric we considered in this category is the percentage of residents who were able to return home from the facility.
+Among this nursing home's litany of low-end scores was its F in the category of short-term care.
+In computing these short-term care ratings, we look at the nursing home's skilled nursing services, such as those performed by registered nurses, occupational therapists, physical therapists and other types of therapists.
+The goal is to formulate a scale for comparing the rehabilitation services of different facilities.
+Based on its poor rating in this area, we were not shocked to find that this nursing home offered substantially fewer registered nurse and physical therapist hours per patient than most other facilities.
+The last metric we considered in this area is the number of residents who returned home from the facility.
 This facility struggled quite a bit in this area as well, with just 4.8 percent of its patients returning home.
-Unfortunately, this was quite a bit below average.

 Does this page answer your questions about Cardinal Healthcare and Rehabilitation Center?